 At St Peter’s we have worked over many years to develop an international dimension to learning.
-There are regular student exchanges with schools in France and Germany, and we have a partner school in Malawi, which a group of students visits each year.
+There are regular student exchanges with schools in France and Germany.

 Year 7 students enjoy an international-themed Deep Learning Day and we celebrate European Day of Languages each year.
 In addition, in the spring term, all Year 7 students either go on a week long residential visit to Normandy, in northern France or take part in an International Week in school.

 Students also have the opportunity to take part in work experience abroad, or to host foreign students visiting our school enabling them to share ideas about international cultures.

 In addition, students in Year 10 are offered the chance to go on a residential visit.
 They can learn to surf in Cornwall, take part in watersports in southern France, visit London, cycle across Holland, enjoy the sights of Liverpool and the north-west, or visit Paris.